iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Update to iModel.js Build System

 The iModel.js 1.0 build system relied on a single package (`@bentley/webpack-tools`) to build iModel.js frontends and extensions.
-With the release of 2.0, there are significant improvements to the build system to help with both clarity and usability to enable creating an app based on the latest technologies easier.
-To aid in this, the build system is now split into 2 separate components:
+With the release of 2.0, there are significant improvements to the build system to help with both clarity and usability.
+As a result, the build system is now split into 2 separate components:

-- Webpack/bundling of an iModel.js Extension (formerly Plugin) with `@bentley/extension-webpack-tools`
+- Webpack/bundling of an iModel.js Extension (formerly known as a Plugin) with `@bentley/extension-webpack-tools`
 - The iModel.js frontend build system is now based on [Create-React-App](https://create-react-app.dev/).
-More details visit the [Build Migration Guide](./migration-guides/migratingbuildsystems.md).
+For more details visit the [Build Migration Guide](./migration-guides/migratingbuildsystems.md).

 #### Deprecation Errors

-If you were using or extending the tslint configuration supplied by iModel.js, please note - previously, the default tslint configuration reported [usage of deprecated APIs](https://palantir.github.io/tslint/rules/deprecation/) as warnings.
-It will now produce errors instead.
+If you were using or extending the tslint configuration supplied by iModel.js, please note that the default tslint configuration used to report [usage of deprecated APIs](https://palantir.github.io/tslint/rules/deprecation/) as warnings.
+They now produce errors instead.

-### Package @bentley/imodeljs-clients
+### Changes in `@bentley/imodeljs-clients`

-#### Split package
+#### There are now separate packages

-The former `@bentley/imodeljs-clients` package that contained clients for various Bentley-hosted services has been split into the following packages that are now underneath the `/clients/` directory:
+The former `@bentley/imodeljs-clients` package contained clients for various Bentley-hosted services.
+It has now been split into the following packages under the `/clients/` directory:

 - `@bentley/itwin-client`
 - `@bentley/context-registry-client`